tc39/proposal-atomics-wait-async/PROPOSAL.md

 meaning as for the return type of `Atomics.wait`.
 The promise is never rejected.

-Agents can call `Atomics.wake` on some location corresponding to `i32a[index]` to wake any agent waiting with `Atomics.waitAsync`.
+Agents can call `Atomics.notify` on some location corresponding to `i32a[index]` to wake any agent waiting with `Atomics.waitAsync`.
 The agent performing the wake does not need to know how that waiter is waiting, whether with `wait` or with